santosh-gh/online-store/README.md

          - REST API: Lets apps talk to Docker programmatically.

       2. Docker Images
          - Defines how a container is built.
+Blueprint (static, read-only)
          - Contains the application + environment (like OS, libraries, dependencies).

       3. Docker Containers
-         - A running instance of a Docker image.
+         - A running instance of a Docker image (dynamic, running).
          - Containers are isolated but can communicate via networking.

       4. Dockerfile: A text file with instructions to build a Docker image.